Murugappan family asylum claims: Release and permanent visas

 On 25 May 2022, interim home affairs minister Jim Chalmers granted the family a bridging visa which will allow them to live and work in Biloela while they work towards the resolution of their immigration status.
 On 10 June 2022, the family travelled back to Biloela, where they were greeted by supporters.

 On 5 August 2022, the Department of Home Affairs advised the family that they had been granted permanent visas.
 Minister for Immigration, Citizenship and Multicultural Affairs Andrew Giles said he has decided to grant the visas after carefully considering their “complex and specific circumstances”.

+As of August 2025 the family are settled in Biloela.
+They run a food truck business called Priya Nades Kitchen and say that they are very happy to be living there.

+A play based on their story, called Back to Bilo, premiered at the Brisbane Festival in September 2025.

 Reaction

 The family's wish to stay in Australia has been supported by some members of the Biloela community as well as refugee and asylum seeker advocates.
 Anthony Albanese, Prime Minister of Australia has supported granting permanent residency to the family, stating "These people should be settled here in Australia.
 It won't undermine the government's migration policies.
 It will simply say that this is a government that is prepared to listen to what the community are saying and saying so strongly".
-Albanese accepted that the courts had found that the family are not genuine refugees.
+Albanese had to concede that the courts had found that the family are not genuine refugees when questioned.
 Former National Party leader Barnaby Joyce also spoke in support, noting that the Biloela community "seem to be pretty enthused about keeping this family there ...
 I think we should also be listening to them."
 A change.org petition in support of the family, begun by Biloela resident Angela Fredericks, gained over 600,000 signatures.

 The former Minister for Home Affairs Peter Dutton stated that the family's case was "completely without merit in terms of their claim to be refugees" and "I would like the family to accept that they are not refugees, they're not owed protection by our country".
 Dutton also called the two children of the Biloela family “anchor babies”.
 This was despite the fact that, unlike the United States, Australia does not have birthright citizenship, so the term "anchor baby" is not relevant to Australian law.
 Prime Minister Scott Morrison refused calls to intervene, stating "they didn't come to the country in the appropriate way.
 They have not been found to have an asylum claim" and "to exercise intervention powers on this would be to send exactly the wrong message to those who are looking to sell tickets to vulnerable people looking to get on boats ..."
 Morrison stated that the family remain eligible to lodge an application to migrate to Australia; "they can make an application to come to Australia under the same processes as everyone else, anywhere else in the world.
 And I would hope they do."